justinmklam/personal-website/content/posts/elec/power-supply.md

 draft = false

-title = "Portable Power Supply"
+title = "Adjustable Portable Power Supply"

 tagline = "Providing power to the people.
 Or in this case, hobby projects."